evolvingstuff/vdw2/content/posts/many-chronic-health-diseases-and-infections-can-controlled-by-40-ng-of-vitamin-d.md

 !!!!40-150 ng of Vitamin D is needed to ((Is 50 ng of vitamin D too high, just right, or not enough|treat health problems)) {include page=&quot;Is 50 ng of vitamin D too high, just right, or not enough&quot; start=&quot;~tc~ start ~/tc~&quot; stop=&quot;~tc~ end ~/tc~&quot;}
 ---
 !!!!
-VitaminDwiki - ((Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023))
+VitaminDWiki - ((Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023))
 </code>
 </pre>